Rollout strategies and targeting rules

 red value to users whose location is

 New Zealand or United States or United Kingdom.
-You can also use percentage based rollouts and for example, turn your feature "on" only to 50% of the audience.
+You can also use percentage based rollouts and turn your feature "on" only to 50% of the audience.

-Rollout strategies are created and added per Feature value.
 Once you add a strategy you can set a feature value to serve to users that will match this strategy, for example "on" or "off".
-In case a user doesn’t match any of the provided strategies, they will be served a "default value".
+If a user doesn’t match any of the provided strategies, they will be served a "default value".
 You can change the default strategy and rollout strategy feature values at any time (given you have permissions).

 A rollout strategy consists of one or more targeting rules.
 The rule can consist of any combination of matching criteria.